NOUIY/aws-cdk-guide/v2/bootstrapping-env.md

 ## Considerations<a name="bootstrapping-env-considerations"></a>

-Since bootstrapping provisions resources in your environment, you may incur AWS charges when those resources are used with the AWS CDK\.
+Since bootstrapping provisions resources in your environment, you may incur AWS charges when those resources are used with the AWS CDK.